kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 > You must design your system for scale if you plan to load balance multiple WebSocket servers.
 Each client connects to one of your servers, where it then opens a persistent WebSocket connection.
 Because each server has only its own list of connected clients, messages passed to one server must be shared with the other servers somehow.
 Similarly, when you want to broadcast a message to all clients, all servers must receive and relay it.
 A typical way to solve this is to store messages in a shared database like Redis or pass messages between servers using a Publish/Subscribe framework like Kafka or RabbitMQ.

 The problem with the current WebSocket API is that there is no way to apply backpressure.
-When messages arrive faster than the `process()` method can handle them, the render process will either fill up memory by buffering those messages, become unresponsive due to 100% CPU usage, or both.
+When messages arrive faster than the `process()` method can handle them, the render process will either fill up memory by buffering those messages or become unresponsive due to 100% CPU usage.
 Chrome 124 introduces the [WebSocket Stream API](https://developer.chrome.com/docs/capabilities/web-apis/websocketstream).
-It gives you the power of streams, and web sockets, which means back pressure can be applied without any extra cost.
+It gives you the power of streams, which means back pressure can be applied without any extra cost.
 Now if `process()` takes extra time, the next message will only be consumed once the pipeline is ready.

 ```js
 const wss = new WebSocketStream(WSS_URL);